 Ry Sunday Faraola is a Bay Area based Graphic Designer and printmaker.
 His work is inspired by the imagery of labor movements, such as the IWW, drawing heavily on vernacular design stylings, from sign painting to vintage packaging.
 His prints address such issues as workers’ rights, the housing crisis, and land access, often invoking hallmarks of California pageantry.

 Faraola is curator emeritus at Stripe, Santa Cruz, and currently sits on the Board of Directors at the Santa Cruz Art League.
 In Summer 2017, Faraola was the artist in residence at Ink Paper Plate, in Point Reyes, CA. In Fall 2018, he was invited as one of three selected artists to create a commissioned work for the Santa Cruz Museum of Art and History.

-Faraola holds multiple degrees starting with an Associates Degree in Cultural Studies from Bard College at Simon’s Rock, and currently studies Printmaking and the History of Visual Art & Culture at the University of California, Santa Cruz.
+Faraola holds multiple degrees starting with an Associates Degree in Cultural Studies from Bard College at Simon’s Rock, and two BA’s in Fine Arts, and the History of Visual Art & Culture from the University of California, Santa Cruz.